dart-atom/dart/_posts/2014-01-03-getting-started.md

 In addition to quick fixes, the plugin can also perform some automated code transformations.
-These include a rename refactoring, available from the context menu or via `'option-shift-r'` / `'alt-shift-r'`.
-Also, the plugin has the ability to automatically organize import directives, available by the `'organize directives'` command or `'option-cmd-o'` / `'ctrl-alt-o'`.
-Additionally, you can format a Dart source code using the `'dart format'` command or the `'option-cmd-b'` / `'ctrl-alt-b'` key binding.
+These include a rename refactoring, available from the context menu or via `option-shift-r` / `alt-shift-r`.
+Also, the plugin has the ability to automatically organize import directives, available by the `'organize directives'` command or `option-cmd-o` / `ctrl-alt-o`.
+Additionally, you can format a Dart source code using the `'dart format'` command or the `option-cmd-b` / `ctrl-alt-b` key binding.

 ## Diagnosing analysis server issues